samer--/moby/README.md

 Editorial decisions

-- Replace 'feR' in French 'affaire...' with 'f/E/R'
+- Replace many 'e' in French words with '/E/'
 - Replace 'Z' in French words with 'z'
 - End 'chutspah' with 'tsp/@/' not 'tzp/@/'
 - Replace 'g' in some German words (eg 'Zug') with 'k'